antoinemcx/html-web-features-pack/README.md

 If you like the project, feel free to put a ⭐ ; If you need help or anything, join my [discord server](https://discord.gg/G6WQsMQShZ).

-## How to find the bots I'm looking for ?
+## How to find the features I'm looking for ?

 You need to click on the Branches button (image attached) and then select a project [![Branches](https://i.imgur.com/TPu0KUX.png)](https://github.com/antoinemcx/html-web-features-pack/branches)